The Complete Door Closer Adjustment Guide

 Adjust Door Closer

 The most common door closers are Surface Mounted.
-To access the the hydraulic valve adjustments, you may need to remove the door closer cover.
+To access their hydraulic valve adjustment screws, you need to remove the door closer cover.

-The second common type is a Concealed Closer.
-The body of these closers is hidden in a ‘pocket’ at the top of the door frame (or within the door itself), so they don’t distract from the ‘clean line’ aesthetic that is desirable in modern workplaces.
+The second type of closer is a concealed door closer.
+The body of these closers are hidden in a ‘pocket’ at the top of the door frame (or within the door itself).

-The adjustment screws for the concealed closers are normally accessed via holes present in the frame.
+The adjustment screws for the concealed door closers are accessed via holes present in the frame.

 Door Closer Leaking Oil